Lysimachus

 Lysimachus (/lI'sIm@k@s/; Greek: Λυσίμαχος, Lysimachos; c.
-360 BC – 281 BC) was a Thessalian officer and successor of Alexander the Great, who in 306 BC, became King of Thrace, Asia Minor and Macedon.
+360 BC – 281 BC) was a Thessalian officer and successor of Alexander the Great who became king of Thrace in 306 BC, Asia Minor in 301 BC and Macedon in 288 BC.

 Early life and career

-Lysimachus was born in circa 360 BC, to a family of Thessalian stock but they were citizens of Pella in Macedonia.
+Lysimachus was born circa 360 BC, to a family of Thessalian stock but they were citizens of Pella in Macedonia.
 He was the second son of Agathocles and his wife; there is some indication in the historical sources that this wife was perhaps named Arsinoe, and that Lysimachus' paternal grandfather may have been called Alcimachus.
 His father was a nobleman of high rank who was an intimate friend of Philip II of Macedon, who shared in Philip II’s councils and became a favourite in the Argead court.
 Lysimachus and his brothers grew up with the status of Macedonians; all these brothers enjoyed with Lysimachus prominent positions in Alexander’s circle and, like him, were educated at the Macedonian court in Pella.

-The historian Justin relates the story that Lysimachus smuggled poison to a person Alexander had condemned to a slow death and was himself thrown to a lion as punishment, but overcame the beast with his bare hands and became one of Alexander's favorites.
-Pausanias writes that Lysimachus was one of Alexander's body-guards, whom Alexander once in anger shut up in a chamber with a lion but he killed the lion and after that Alexander treated him with respect, and honored him as much as the noblest Macedonians.
+Pausanias and the historian Justin both record a story that Alexander had Lysimachus thrown to a lion as a punishment.
+According to Justin this was because Lysimachus had smuggled poison to a person Alexander had condemned to a slow death.
+Both Pausanias and Justin report that Lysimachus overcame the lion with his bare hands and subsequently became one of Alexander's favorites.
 Some coins issued during Lysimachus's appointment had his image on one side and a lion on the other.

 He was probably appointed Somatophylax during the reign of Philip II.
 During Alexander's Persian campaigns, in 328 BC he was one of his immediate bodyguards.
 In 324 BC, in Susa, he was awarded a ceremonial crown in recognition of his actions in India.
 After Alexander's death in 323 BC, he was appointed to the government of Thrace as strategos although he faced some difficulties from the Thracian king Seuthes.